 - Jean-Jacques Leroy suffers from a one-off attack of performance anxiety in Episode 11.
 It ends up ruining his short program and his chance at victory in the Grand Prix Final.

 - In Boruto, Metal Lee is a very anxious kid who freaks out a lot.
 Fighting in front of others often causes him to stiffen up.

 - Natsumi Murakami of Mahou Sensei Negima! has this listed in her character profile as something she actually enjoys.

 - Miko Iino from Kaguya-sama: Love Is War suffers from crippling stage fright, which is cited as the reason why she's never managed to win a student council election.
-Shirogane pretending to insult her values and putting her focus on him instead of the crowd lets her give her speech properly.
+Shirogane starting an impromptu debate and pretending to insult her values allows her to her focus on him instead of the crowd and lets her give her speech properly.
 She still doesn't win the election (getting just under 50% of the vote compared to the 5% that she'd normally get), but she did earn the respect of her fellow students and basically assured that she'd win the following year.